 The Papal Bull of Pope Paul III in 1544 which recognized her community stated of St. Angela Merici: “She had such a thirst and hunger for the salvation and good of her neighbor that she was disposed and most ready to give not one, but a thousand lives, if she had had so many, for the salvation even of the least… with maternal love, she embraced all creatures…Her words…were spoken with such unheard of effectiveness that everyone felt compelled to say: ‘Here is God.’”

-St. Angela Merici, infuse in our hearts that same love which motivated you to leave behind worldly joys to seek out the vulnerable and the forgotten.
-Help us to educate the ignorant, to school the uneducated, and to share with the less fortunate, not only for their spiritual and material benefit but for our everlasting salvation as well.”
+St. Angela Merici, infuse in our hearts that same love for which you left worldly joys to seek out the vulnerable and the forgotten.
+Help us to educate the ignorant and to share with the less fortunate, not only for their spiritual and material benefit but for our everlasting salvation.